mattermost/docs/source/deployment/sso-saml-okta.rst

 7. Click **Save**.

-8. (Optional) If you configured First Name Attribute and Last Name Attribute, go to **System Console > General > Users and Teams** in prior versions or **System Console** > **Site Configuration** > **Users and Teams** in versions after 5.12 and set **Teammate Name Display** to *Show first and last name*.
+8. (Optional) If you configured First Name Attribute and Last Name Attribute, go to **System Console** > **Site Configuration** > **Users and Teams** (or **System Console > General > Users and Teams** in versions prior to 5.12) and set **Teammate Name Display** to *Show first and last name*.
 This is recommended for a better user experience.

-You’re done!
-If you’d like to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication via **Account Settings > General > Sign-in Method > Switch to SAML SSO** and sign in with your SAML credentials to complete the switch.
+Once complete, and to confirm SAML SSO is successfully enabled, switch your System Administrator account from email to SAML-based authentication via **Account Settings > General > Sign-in Method > Switch to SAML SSO** and sign in with your SAML credentials to complete the switch.

-It is also recommended to post an announcement about how the migration will work to users.
+It's also recommended to post an announcement for your users to explain how the migration will work.

 You may also configure SAML for Okta by editing ``config.json`` to enable SAML based on :ref:`SAML configuration settings <saml-enterprise>`.
 You must restart the Mattermost server for the changes to take effect.